CPI Frequently Asked Questions

 4- How much money should I bring?
 Will my debit card work in Costa Rica?
 Show || Hide

 For those students in the homestay program, additional expenses may include entertainment, travel and souvenirs.
-Restaurants range from cheap to expensive, but on average a good meal at a decent restaurant costs about US$15 per person, without an alcoholic beverage.
-A beer costs about US$2 in a bar.
-If you plan to travel on the weekend, costs will vary depending on your budget, but, in general, an upscale hotel costs about $55 - $150 per night (depends on the season).
-Much cheaper, simpler accommodations can be found.
-Public transportation throughout the country is very reasonable, and generally is less than US$20 round trip.
+Restaurants range from cheap to expensive, but on average a good meal at a decent restaurant costs about US$15 per person, without an alcoholic beverage and a beer costs about US$3 in a bar.
+If you plan to travel on the weekend, costs will vary depending on your tour choice and budget.
+Public transportation throughout the country is very reasonable.

 5- What is the best way to communicate with my family and friends back home?
 Show || Hide